jkmuthu/newwytnet/replit.md

 # System Architecture

 ## Frontend Architecture
-The frontend uses React 18, TypeScript, and Vite, styled with Tailwind CSS and shadcn/ui components.
+The frontend uses React 18, TypeScript, Vite, Tailwind CSS, and shadcn/ui components.
 Wouter handles routing, and TanStack Query manages server state.
 It supports component-based builders for modules, CMS, apps, and hubs.

 ## Backend Architecture
 The backend is an Express.js application with TypeScript, providing RESTful APIs for authentication, dashboard, and CRUD operations.
 Authentication uses WytPass OAuth (Google, Email OTP, Email/Password) with session-based authentication.
 Role-based access control and tenant isolation are enforced at the database level.